 P.P.S.
 Don’t even start to think that you can work around this by using securefiles.

 P.P.P.S.
-I got an hint from one test that if a reusable LOB is exactly the same size as the LOB being inserted then Oracle very cleverly takes the entry index entry and rewrites it to be the LOB index entry rather than freeing (and then potentially using) the space it identifies.
+I got an hint from one test that if a reusable LOB is exactly the same size as the LOB being inserted then Oracle very cleverly takes the entry index entry and rewrites it to be the LOB index entry for the new LOB rather than freeing (and then potentially using) the space it identifies.